mikedatsik/tk-cinema/README.md

 * [tk-multi-breakdown](#tk-multi-breakdown)
 * [tk-multi-setframerange](#tk-multi-setframerange) ( see notes below as this is a fork from the original shotgun repository to allow having hooks per engine, as the original one has support only for certain applications)

-(I've also included a hook that allows to take a [thumbnail](hooks/thumbnail.py) of cinema window, useful for configuring tk-multi-snapshot for example.)
+(Also included a hook that allows to take a [thumbnail](hooks/thumbnail.py) of cinema window, useful for configuring tk-multi-snapshot for example.)

 **Note: This engine has been tested in Windows using Cinema 4D R20**